Rafaeltheraven/wagon/README.md

 ### Production Rules
 Production Rules follow the pattern `Identifier -> Rule`.
 Alternate rules can be written using either `|` or by using the same `Identifier` again.
 The whole rule should be closed with a `;`.

-If any inherited or synthesized attributes are used in the rule, they should be declared on the left-hand side of rule, as if they were passed arguments (so between `()`, separated by `,`).
+If any inherited or synthesized attributes are used in the rule, they should be declared on the left-hand side of rule, as if they were type parameters (so between `<>`, separated by `,`).

 ### Attribute Identifiers
 In the literature for Attribute Grammars, there are 2 types of attributes; inherited and synthesized.
 In WAGon, we extend these with 2 more; local and unknown: